 And, our top tip: Use coupons in a smart way, so you can save time while saving money.
 We’re so passionate about smart coupon use that we wrote the book, “The Ultimate Guide to Coupons.”

-You can also get a special price for a limited time on the print edition, marked down from $14.95 to $12.59 Get the print version here.
+You can also get the print edition, now $12.95 Get the print version here.

 Get fit and eat healthier